Tourists from all over the world flock to this

 down was unremarkable, and I read an exciting book about the white British and European women who were held prisoners of war

-by the Japanese in Maylasia during World War 11.
+by the Japanese in Malayasia during World War 11.

 This book gripped my attention after the daylight

-to the Japanese occurred around the same week as Pearl Harbour: a fact of timing I was unaware of.
+occurred around the same week in 1941 as Pearl Harbour: a fact of timing I was unaware of.

 The women were terrifed as rumours drifted westwards